National Science Foundation

 Grant in 2020

-OYS Mobility, founded in 2020 and based in Philadelphia, PA, specializes in developing advanced prosthetic technology aimed at improving access to healthcare and assistive devices for individuals with limb loss or deformities.
-The company's innovative approach utilizes computational methods to digitize biomechanical designs, facilitating the creation of custom prosthetic devices.
-This technology empowers healthcare professionals to design and provide tailored prosthetic limb solutions, enhancing the quality of life for users.
+OYS Mobility is a Philadelphia-based company founded in 2020 that specializes in developing innovative prosthetic technology aimed at improving access to healthcare and assistive devices for individuals with limb loss or deformity.
+The company utilizes a computational approach to digitize biomechanical designs, enabling healthcare professionals to create custom prosthetic devices tailored to individual needs.
+Through its advancements in prosthetic technology, OYS Mobility seeks to enhance the quality of life for those affected by limb loss or deformity, ensuring that essential healthcare solutions are within reach for all.

 Plexision